Run Service

 jobsWithoutStatistics

-The number of jobs without statistic information.
+Defines the number of jobs without statistical information.

 completionPercentage